2025 Illinois First-Time Homebuyer Programs and Loans

 IHDAccess Deferred Mortgage

-IHDAccess Deferred Mortgage offers a 30-year, fixed-rate mortgage and a loan equal to 5% of the purchase price (up to $7,500) to cover closing costs or contribute to a down payment.
-The additional loan is interest-free and payments are deferred for the duration of your mortgage, meaning repayment won’t be required until you pay off the mortgage, sell your home or refinance your primary mortgage.
+IHDAccess Deferred Mortgage is a first-time homebuyer program that offers a 30-year, fixed-rate mortgage and a loan equal to 5% of the purchase price (up to $7,500) to cover closing costs or contribute to a down payment.
+The additional loan is interest-free, and payments are deferred for the duration of your mortgage — repayment is not required until you pay off the home loan, sell your home or refinance your primary mortgage.

 Requirements